 - Make a quick marinade with soy sauce (or tamari if you need it to be gluten-free), maple syrup, sesame oil, and vegetable oil.

-How to make sweet potato sushi rolls?
+How to roll sweet potato sushi rolls

 - Take a bamboo mat and place a dry nori sheet on it.